Choose Country

 Birmingham International Airport

-Birmingham International Airport is situated south-east of Birmingham city centre and is a quick and easy way of travelling to Birmingham.
+Birmingham International Airport (BHX) is situated south-east of Birmingham city centre and is a quick and easy way of travelling to Birmingham.
 Birmingham International Airport is the sixth busiest airport in the UK, with airlines including Bmibaby, Flybe, Monarch Airlines and Ryanair flying to destinations including Europe, the Middle East and North America.
 The airport originally opened in 1939 and over the years has expanded to now have 2 terminals.

 Shopping in Birmingham